 Will Smith seeks match point at Oscars with ‘King Richard’

-the Angels – Will Smith already sounds like seed for the next Oscars with King richard, a film about the unusual story of the father of tennis players Venus and Serena Williams and signed by Latin director Reinaldo Marcus Green.
+Will Smith sue already as the head of series for the next Oscars with King richard, a movie about the unusual story of the father of tennis players Venus and Serena Williams and signed by Latino director Reinaldo Marcus Green.
 There is still a long way to go for the nominations to be announced, but Smith, who was already a candidate – no statuette – for Ali (2001) and Looking for happiness (2006), appears in all pools as best actor.

 Green, a director who is gaining weight in Hollywood after films like Monsters and men (2018) and preparing a biographical film about Bob Marley, insisted that King richard he has a more optimistic than a defeatist soul.
 “It focuses on black joy and black excellence.
 The Williamses saw these challenges as opportunities,” he said.
 “The sisters thought: If I grew up in Compton, I can succeed anywhere.
 They used it as a fortress, they used it in their game as tennis players, they used it as an advantage.
 They really embraced where they are from and I love that, “explained the filmmaker, mentioning that his origin is similar since he was a black Puerto Rican boy in the Bronx.